Accepted vision plans >> Medicare

 Eye Boutique Accepts Vision Insurance Plans from Medicare

 Visit or contact your local Eye Boutique for help understanding what your Medicare vision insurance plan covers.

 As we get older, it becomes increasingly important to have routine eye exams and get prescription lenses updated when needed.
 If you’re on Medicare Part B or Part C, sorting through what is and isn’t covered can be confusing.
 Let Eye Boutique look into it for you.
 Just bring your ID card to any Chicago area location, or call us with your member number.
 We’ll let you know what your policy covers.

 We help you make the most of your Medicare vision benefits

 Anyone who’s retired knows how every dollar counts, but scrimping on regular eye exams and updated prescriptions isn’t the best way to save money.
 Our eye doctors are all licensed optometrists, and our eye care professionals are also insurance whizzes, ready to help you make good decisions about your insurance benefits so you can get the eye care and eye wear you need at the best possible price.

 Find a Medicare vision provider near you

 Everyone deserves proper eye care.
-All 7 of our locations provide quality care for any patient, even without vision insurance.
-Learn more about our payment options, no matter where you are:
+All our locations provide quality care for any patient, even without vision insurance.

 Medicare Vision Coverage FAQ